danfruehauf/Scripts/nagios/check_vpn/README.md

 This was tested fully with OpenVPN and SSH, however I still need to setup a proper test environment for L2TP and PPTP.

+In case multiple access is still being an issue, please refer to the section about <b>Locking</b>.

 ### Same IP, Different Interface

 If you may be connecting to two (or more) different servers who may assign you the same IP address, such as: